 The Configuration Information page displays the information of configuration.
-User is able to select the config ID for next system boot up.
+The user can specify which configuration file to be viewed of the Switch.

-Figure 4.47 - System > Configuration Information
+Figure 4.39 - System > Configuration Information

 VLAN > 802.1Q VLAN

 A VLAN is a group of ports that can be anywhere in the network, but communicate as though they were in the same area.